Don't let anyone convince you that the problem

 wonder if they endorse this type of segregation.

-major city which tourists visit, and home to many non-ethnic
+tourists visit, and home to many non-ethnic Japanese.
+While

-Japanese.
-While this incident did not diminish my esteem for
+this incident did not diminish my esteem for Kyoto as a

-doors showing the attached signs, and the second includes one
+attached signs, and the second includes one of the doors and

-doors and the ryokan's signboard.
-Keep up the good
+the ryokan's signboard.
+Keep up the good fight, David

 Woods, Mie-Ken, Japan."